2009 Jaipur fire: Central Pollution Control Board (CPCB) Report

-Air pollution across Jaipur was way above maximum permitted limits when the Indian Oil Corporation (IOC) depot on the edge of the city was caught fire.
-It significant effect on the air in Delhi or Agra, the Central Pollution Control Board (CPCB) reported.
+Air pollution across Jaipur was significantly above maximum permitted limits when the Indian Oil Corporation (IOC) depot on the edge of the city caught fire.
+It had a significant effect on the air in Delhi and Agra, the Central Pollution Control Board (CPCB) reported.

 Almost 60000 kl of oil in 11 storage tanks went up in flames on the evening of 29 Oct and the blaze raged till 6 Nov.

 Investigations

 The Petroleum Minister of India Murli Deora had appointed a 5-member committee to investigate the causes of Fire and submit its report within 60 days.
-The Industries & Education Institutions in Sitapura Industrial Area have filed about 150 complaints with Sanganer Sadar police station about deaths, injury and loss of property due to negligence of Indian Oil Corporation Limited.
+The Industries & Education Institutions in Sitapura Industrial Area have filed about 150 complaints with Sanganer Sadar police station about deaths, injury and loss of property due to the negligence of Indian Oil Corporation Limited.

 Central Bureau of Investigation Case

 Variation in stock of liquid petroleum products due to temperature variation, evaporation, handling (and also due to pilferage) result in what is known as stock loss.
 Percentage stock loss for every product for every depot is fixed based on historical operating data.
 Monitoring of stock loss is done on shift basis daily.

 Abnormal variation in stock loss beyond permitted limit invites explanation and even disciplinary actions for the officers at the Depots and Terminals.
-The Competent Authorities for such chargesheeting for Depot level Officers for such lapses are Executive Director (Supplies) and Director (Marketing) who prefer to selectively issue chargesheets to defaulting officers to protect their favourites.
+The Competent Authorities for such chargesheeting for Depot level Officers for such lapses are executive director (Supplies) and Director (Marketing) who prefer to selectively issue chargesheets to defaulting officers to protect their favourites.